Singapore Airlines A380 Suites review. This luxurious flight on SQ 618 was akin to …. hiking across a valley!

 After a lazy long shower, I made my way to the boarding gate there about 45 minutes before departure time.

-It was very crowded, as a large group of (Anime-Perfect) Japanese high-school female students was also taking the flight back to Japan.
+It was very crowded, as a large group of (Anime-Perfect) Japanese high-school female students were also taking the same flight back to Japan.

 As for amenities, IFE, etc, these have all been well-covered online, given it’s the older, refurbished A380-800 Suites Class that I was flying with.
 I go through these quickly.

 PS: If you like to take a look at the whole menu, please click the following:

 The Bottom of the Valley